 You Don’t Need to Face a C10K Problem to Benefit from Nginx

 The common misconception is that Nginx was invented for super high load websites, to solve ‘The C10K Problem', so its benefits cannot be felt in smaller projects.

 Indeed, very few businesses and startups get to live up to the problem of handling 10 000 connections per second, so why bother looking for something better than Apache?

 Even though your website might not experience the high load problem just yet, it still needs to be fast enough right from the start.

-At the same time, upgrading hardware for the sake of performance may lead to increased expenses, especially in the long-run.
+At the same time, upgrading hardware for the sake of performance may lead to increased expenses, especially in the long run.

-Our experience tells us that in the most instances it is much easier to satisfy Google Page Speed requirements with Nginx, than Apache.
+Our experience tells us that in most instances it is much easier to satisfy Google Page Speed requirements with Nginx, than Apache.

 To illustrate the Apache vs Nginx performance differences, we ran a test on one of our websites.
-We used ‘ab’ server benchmarking tool to compare both web servers under two loads: 100 and 1000 simultaneous connections.
+We used the ‘ab’ server benchmarking tool to compare both web servers under two loads: 100 and 1000 simultaneous connections.

 Apache vs Nginx Benchmark